La Palma – Cumbre Vieja Volcano Route

 Video by El Time, the local newspaper of La Palma.

 @ Have you done the Cumbre Vieja Volcano Route?
 Or been up to the new Tajogaite volcano?
 Let me know in the comment section below.
 I’d love to hear from you!
-Your questions, comments and suggestions can also be helpful for other readers.
+Your questions, comments and suggestions are also helpful for other readers and travellers.
 Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.